Toucaan/--inch/README.md

 }
 ```

-Now you can scale your UX/UI from, the tiniest viewport on the planet (the Apple Watch) to the largest
-screens and projectors that there are in physical units.

-Read more about Intrinsic Web Design and a new baseline reset on Toucaan's [documentation](https://www.toucaan.com/docs/introduction).
+Great!
+Scale your UI from the tiniest viewport of the Apple Watch to the giant screen of a projector using physical inches.
+Read more about Intrinsic Web Design and a [new baseline reset](https://bubblin.io/blog/baseline-css) on [Toucaan](https://www.toucaan.com/docs/introduction).

-### 2. Using `--inch` with Bootstrap, Bulma, Tailwind:
+### 2. Using `--inch` with Bootstrap, Bulma, or Tailwind:

-Nearly all the major CSS frameworks use a reset or [normalize.css](https://github.com/necolas/normalize.css/) under the hood.

-Since the `--inch` polyfill is aimed at intrinsic web design using physical units, I am not sure how it
+Nearly all the well-known CSS frameworks are responsive in nature and utilize what is called a `reset.css` or [normalize](https://github.com/necolas/normalize.css/) under the hood.
+Since the `--inch` polyfill is riveted for _intrinsic web design_ using physical units, it is unlikely to function as expected with those older frameworks.

-would behave with the traditional frameworks with traditional resets.
-My general recommendation is to
-avoid using the `--inch` variable with older CSS frameworks.
+My general recommendation is to avoid using the `--inch` polyfill with older CSS frameworks.

+##### I want to try with Tailwind!
-But if try you must, then the following line on the `<head></head>` should suffice:
+If try you must, then the following line on the `<head></head>` would suffice:

 ```html
 <link rel="stylesheet" href="path/to/css/--inch.css">
 ```

-Please note that `--inch` variable is different from the CSS inch used in print which is usually hardcoded at `1in: 96px`.
+Do share your results with us on [GitHub](https://github.com/Toucaan/--inch/discussions)

 ### 3. Using `--inch` with generic CSS:

-The `--inch` polyfill is also ideal if you are not using any style framework at all and want to
+The `--inch` polyfill is also ideal if you are not using any css framework on your app.
+Works great with vanilla css!
-support and scale along new devices like the Apple Watch or a hi-res OLED TV.
-Works great if you're willing to build your designs ground up using vanilla css.

 > @import url('path/to/--inch.css') only screen;